pip-services/pip-services-docs/content/en/golang/commons/reflect/type_reflector.md

 - **name**: string - an object type name.
 - **pkg**: string - a library where the type is defined
-- **returns**: refl.Type - the object type or null is the type wasn't found.
+- **returns**: refl.Type - the object type or nil is the type wasn't found.

 #### GetTypeByDescriptor
 Gets object type by type descriptor.